Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

 # Campaign Funding (Decentralized Application)

-**Objective**: We are going to create a Campaign Fund Management Decentralized Application (DApp) to provide users and interface to create there Campaigns and raise funds for the same.
+**Objective**: We are going to create a Campaign Fund Management Decentralized Application (DApp) to provide users an interface to create their Campaigns and raise funds for the same.

 - Every Campaign will have a target fund amount and a target date to collect the amount.